Nationalists march in Poland amid border crisis with Belarus

 As Thursday's march began, groups carried Poland's white-and-red national flags, but some also waved the green flags of the National Radical Camp displaying a stylized hand with a sword, a far-right symbol dating to the 1930s.

+The standoff near the border crossing at Kuznica, 250 kilometers (155 miles) east of Warsaw, was on the minds of many at the march.

-Deputy Interior Minister Maciej Wasik tweeted that many of the security forces “will go directly from Warsaw to defend our border with Belarus.
+Deputy Interior Minister Maciej Wasik tweeted that some of the security forces “will go directly from Warsaw to defend our border with Belarus.
 When marching, remember this!”

-Robert Bakiewicz, the leader of the march, said in a speech that all Poles should stand behind the troops and officials who are protecting the eastern border.

-“You know, dear ones, that we meet in an exceptional situation.
-This march is unique, unlike any other.
-Today there are not only internal disputes, today there are also external disputes,” he said.
-“Today there is an attack on the Polish border.”
+March leader Robert Bakiewicz said in a speech that all Poles should stand behind those who are protecting the eastern border.
+“Today there are not only internal disputes.
+Today there are also external disputes.
+Today there is an attack on the Polish border,” he said.

 About 15,000 Polish troops have joined riot police and border guards at the border.
 The Belarusian Defense Ministry accused Poland of an “unprecedented” military buildup there, saying that migration control did not warrant such a force.